nmagee/sqs-practice/README.md

 ## Submission and Grading

 You should submit the URL to your fork of this repository for grading.
 The repository should contain your script and the reassembled phrase in the proper file.

+If you completed this project with a partner, follow these steps:

+1. In `phrase.txt` indicate your partner's name.
+2. Only one repo should be submitted for grading.
+So be sure all of your collaborative work is pushed to a single repository, and both of you should submit the same repo URL.

 This data project is worth 17 total points: